Cal-CS-61A-Staff/cs61a-apps/website/README.md

-# App Name
+# website

-A brief description of what the app is meant to do.
+This hosts the website locally.

 ## Setup